sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 ```

 #### `@alias`
-An alias is useful for reusing types or a function in multiple places.
+Aliases are useful for reusing param types e.g. a function or string literals.
 ```lua
 ---@alias exitcode '"exit"'|'"signal"'